Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 2024-03-06 (1600) Parvinder, Shreyas
 # Add a authentication and authorization
 For this task first we added the 2 roles in the program Admin and user and then run the login process and we get desired output.
-In this process the admin can made changes like create, edit and dekete the item whereas user can only view the items but can't do any modifications to the items available in the table.
+In this process the admin can made changes like create, edit and delete the item whereas user can only view the items but can't do any modifications to the items available in the table.
 We have provided proper authentication and authorization to the web application named InfiniteDraws_Creations.

+Admin account
+Username: admin@admin.com
+Password: InfiniteDraws!1

+User account
+Username: omicron@gmail.com
+Password: Stclair@123